hwayne/learntla-v2/docs/index.rst

 About Me
 --------

 I'm Hillel.
 I'm part of the TLA+ foundation and the author of the book `Practical TLA+`_.
 I wrote this because I want TLA+ to be as accessible as possible and didn't like that my book cost money.
-I have a `blog`_, a `twitter`_, and a `weekly newsletter`_.
+I have a `blog`_ and a `weekly newsletter`_.

 (Full disclosure, I'm also a `professional  TLA+ consultant <https://hillelwayne.com/consulting/>`__ and <plug>run workshops</plug>.)